andrewwoan/andrewwoan/README.md

 When I'm not programming or 3D modeling, I like to do some sort of art or craft (like origami or graphic design).
 It's on my bucket 🪣 list to try as many types of art and crafts as I can before I get too old to do anything anymore!
 I love all things creative 🖊️.

 Feel free to reach out to me at andrewwoan@gmail.com.
-I'm always looking for a new project to take on or down to chat :octocat:!
+I'm always looking for a new project to take on or down to chat!

 ## Let's Keep in Touch!
-- **Portfolio:** [Coming soon!]
+- **Portfolio:** [Coming soon!] :octocat:
 - **Youtube:** [https://www.youtube.com/@andrewwoan](https://www.youtube.com/@andrewwoan)
 - **Twitter:** [https://twitter.com/andrewwoan](https://twitter.com/andrewwoan)
 - **LinkedIn:** [https://www.linkedin.com/](https://www.linkedin.com/in/andrewwoan/)